CyPurr-Collective/Cypurr-Prezes/README.md

 ## Materials
 This repo contains all our presentation materials that we've created for cryptoparties.
 They are:
-* General info sheet
+* Powerpoint presentations for various cryptoparty topics
-* PGP set-up guide
+* Handouts and PGP set-up guide
-* Threat modeling powerpoint
+* This list!

 ## Resources
 Updated as of 02/2018